Nightfalls

-"Nightfalls" is a song co-written and recorded by Australian country artist Keith Urban, released as a single on 31 March 2022.
+"Nightfalls" is a song co-written and recorded by Australian and American country artist Keith Urban, released as a single on 31 March 2022.
 Urban wrote the song with Greg Kurstin and Mozella, while Kurstin produced the track.
 The song was released as a single to radio formats in Australia, Canada, New Zealand, Sweden, and the United Kingdom.

 Background

 Urban previewed "Nightfalls" by posting two videos on social media prior to its release, saying "two summers have gone by without touring and the desire to have that feeling again inspired every part of creating this song".
 He described the process of writing the song with Greg Kurstin and Mozella as "pure joy," saying he wanted to "try and bring something to help us exhale and be in the moment – if only for 3 mins and 41 seconds".
 The song was premiered on BBC Radio 2 in the United Kingdom on 31 March 2022.
 It was released while Urban's single "Wild Hearts" continued to be promoted at country radio in the United States.